***Editor’s Note: The “I Became An Engineer” blog runs every Friday. To share your story email email@example.com***

-This week’s story comes from ECN reader Bob Kowalski, senior director of Mechanical Engineering, Intelligent Product Solutions.
+This week’s story comes to us from ECN reader Adam Sanderson, Vice President of Value Engineering, East West Manufacturing.

 Read other stories, here: